Mount Carmel: Hebrew Bible

-Due to the lush vegetation on the sloped hillside, and many caves on the steeper side, Carmel became the haunt of criminals; Thickly-wooded Carmel was seen as a hiding place, as implied by the Book of Amos.
+Due to the lush vegetation on the sloped hillside, and many caves on the steeper side, Carmel became the haunt of criminals.
+Thickly-wooded Carmel was seen as a hiding place, as implied by the Book of Amos.
 According to the Books of Kings, Elisha travelled to Carmel straight after cursing a group of young men because they had mocked him and the ascension of Elijah by jeering, "Go on up, bald man!"
 After this, bears came out of the forest and mauled 42 of them.
 This does not necessarily imply that Elisha had sought asylum there from any potential backlash, although the description in the Book of Amos, of the location being a refuge, is dated by textual scholars to be earlier than the accounts of Elisha in the Books of Kings.

-Roman and Byzantine periods
+Ottoman period

-According to Strabo, Mount Carmel continued to be a place of refuge until at least the first century.
+During the Ottoman Period, Mount Carmel was part of Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

-According to Josephus and Epiphanius, Mount Carmel had been the stronghold of the Essenes that came from Nazareth; this Essene group are sometimes referred to as Nazareans, possibly akin to the Nazarenes, which followed the teachings of Jesus.
+The Druze settlement in the Carmel region is relatively recent, with the exact timing unclear.
+According to one tradition accepted by scholars, they settled in the ruins of ancient Huseife, now Isfiya after the defeat of the Lebanon-centered House Ma'an.
+Daliyat al-Karmel's population consisted of refugees from Aleppo who arrived in the early 19th century.
+Despite facing attacks from neighboring villages, the largest towns, Isfiya and Daliyat al-Carmel, persevered, possibly following the withdrawal of Ibrahim Pasha's army.

 World War I

 During World War I, Mount Carmel played a significant strategic role.
 The Battle of Megiddo took place at the head of a pass through the Carmel Ridge, which overlooks the Valley of Jezreel from the south.
-General Allenby led the British in the battle, which was a turning point in the war against the Ottoman Empire.
-The Jezreel Valley had played host to many battles before, including the very historically significant Battle of Megiddo between the Egyptians and Canaanites in the 15th century BCE, but it was only in the 20th-century battle that the Carmel Ridge itself played a significant part, due to the development in artillery and munitions.
+General Edmund Allenby led the British in the battle, which was a turning point in the war against the Ottoman Empire.
+The Jezreel Valley had played host to many battles before, including the historically very significant Battle of Megiddo between the Egyptians and Canaanites in the 15th century BCE, but it was only in the 20th-century battle that the Carmel Ridge itself played a significant part, due to the development in artillery and munitions.